redhat-documentation/doc-guidelines/README.md

 This guide provides information about the source repository and contributions guidelines for the documentation for Red Hat JBoss AMQ 7\.
 Learn more about Red Hat JBoss AMQ 7 at [redhat.com](https://www.redhat.com/en/technologies/jboss-middleware/amq).

-### KIE/BPM
+### KIE and Red Hat Business Automation

 [Contributing to KIE documentation](https://redhat-documentation.github.io/doc-guidelines/bpm/)

-This guide provides information about the source repository for documentation of Drools and jBPM (KIE community software) and Red Hat JBoss BPM Suite and Red Hat JBoss BRMS (Red Hat enterprise products).
-Learn more about BPM products at [redhat.com](https://www.redhat.com/en/technologies/jboss-middleware/bpm).
+This guide provides information about the source repository for documentation of Drools and jBPM (KIE community software) and Red Hat Decision Manager and Red Hat Process Automation Manager (Red Hat Business Automation enterprise products).
+Learn more about Red Hat Business Automation products at [redhat.com](https://www.redhat.com/en/technologies/jboss-middleware/bpm).

 ### RH-SSO/Keycloak